jsonxr/pipesdb/README.md

-# PipesDB
+# PipesDb

-Realtime Streaming Database
+Realtime Streaming Database based on Event Sourcing.

-To develop locally `npm link`

 ## Use in Node